 Sovrn is constantly working on closing the gaps which allow low-quality ads to evade detection.
 When these creatives are identified, we work with Confiant to update our library of flagged bids to make sure they are unable to serve again.
 We also participate in the TAG Anti-Malware Working Group.
 This group works towards establishing industry standards to combat malware, and Sovrn has been one of the first companies to obtain all TAG certifications to bad ads.

-We take bad ads seriously at Sovrn.
-If you are experiencing issues with bad ads, please reach out to our Ad Quality team so they can help your ads get back on track.
+At Sovrn, we take bad ads seriously.
+If you are experiencing issues with bad ads, please reach out to our support team so they can help your ads get back on track.